 Galapagos adventure holiday with volunteering

-When we do not provide food services to our participants we encourage them to eat at local restaurants.
-There is a great number of local restaurants that offer incredible varieties of food at affordable prices.
-Travelers get to experience new cuisine.
-Plus this money goes directly to the local community.
-We have informative information sessions before the travelers begin their program.
-There is also supplemental material that we provide through our website and pamphlets that give the traveler useful information about their impact on the environment and what they can do to conserve it.
+When we do not provide food services for our participants, we enthusiastically encourage them to dine at local restaurants.
+There is a great number of hotspots offering wide varieties of authentic dishes at affordable prices; travellers can experience an exciting new cuisine and simultaneously give money back to local businesses.
+We offer highly informative sessions before all participants begin their programmes, detailing the needs and problems of local areas.
+There is supplemental material provided on our website, and pamphlets are regularly distributed, giving the traveler useful information about their impact on the environment, and what they can do to reduce it.